Hard, Fast and Beautiful: Reception

 In a contemporary review for The New York Times, critic Bosley Crowther wrote: "The script ... is a trite and foolish thing.
 It simply recounts the quick parabola that a girl tennis player describes in becoming a tennis champion and then chucking it all for love.
 And it is played with such lack of authority by everyone in the cast that it doesn't even carry the satisfaction that a well-acted romance might have.
 Under Miss Lupino's direction, Sally Forrest is a silly, callow child, given to such tedious explosions as 'Wouldn't that be WONDERFUL!' and 'Gee!'"

 Film Bulletin wrote: "Hard Fast and Beautiful is a modest, unpretentious endeavor from Filmakers ...
 Like the previous attractions in this outfit’s short history ('Not Wanted' and 'Outrage') this one is designed to get over the hump by means of special exploitation.
 The names are not strong, but the performances to a man, are degrees above above [sic] the average found in a production costing less than $300,000.
 The gimmick lies in the story, a clever combination of misguided mother love and an exposé of the amateur tennis business.
 The tennis scenes pack more excitement than one might expect...The finish is rather lame, the girl champion’s belated awakening to the unscrupulous deals put over by her mother being not especially convincing."

 A 1951 Harrison’s Reports article explained: "This is a tennis picture and, as such, should appeal strongly to the tennis fans, but it is doubtful whether those who are not especially interested in the game will derive much pleasure out of it, particularly since the story pits a mother’s ambition for worldly goods against her daughters’s [sic] sincerity in the game, as well as her love for a young man.
 It is not pleasant to see a grasping mother profiteering on her daughter’s fame.
 The action in the tennis sequences are so realistic that one is made to feel as if he is watching the playing of a real game, not a prearranged one.
 No fault can be found with the direction and acting.
 The photography is a treat to the eye."

 Box office

 Hard, Fast and Beautiful earned $14,000 during its first week in San Francisco and $25,000 for its first week in New York.
 A report in Motion Picture Herald stated that box-office receipts were far below average in the Chicago market.

-According a May 30, 1951 Variety article: "Despite big bally plus personals by Jane Greer, Robert Ryan, William Bendix, Pat O’Brien, Tony Martin and Harry Crocker, among others Hard, Fast and Beautiful is failing to keep up to opening day pace at Golden Gate.
+According to a May 30, 1951 Variety article: "Despite big bally plus personals by Jane Greer, Robert Ryan, William Bendix, Pat O’Brien, Tony Martin and Harry Crocker, among others Hard, Fast and Beautiful is failing to keep up to opening day pace at Golden Gate.
 It equaled house record that day, and still will come in with smooth session, if not smash."